 mak-’amham operates in their indigenous homeland; it works to revive and strengthen traditional Ohlone foods for wellness and it operates the world-renown Cafe Ohlone.
 Vincent and Louis keep their cuisine and culture strong to honor those before them who loved these powerful foods and to provide greater understanding and visibility for the Ohlone community that they are a part of.
 All Cafe Ohlone food is indigenous to California, specifically to the San Francisco and Monterey Bay Area.
 All the primary ingredients Café Ohlone prepares are foods that are recognizable and attainable in the traditional Ohlone world and represent their living culture.

-Boxes are sold out!
-We will be tasting a selection of foods from Cafe Ohlone.
+We tasted a selection of foods from Cafe Ohlone.
 Participants may want to purchase them for educational purposes.

 - maarah: fermented gathered Indian lettuces

 - šetnen: traditional black oak acorn bread

 - rawwni: California hazelnut flour brownies with handmade Zapotec chocolate and East Bay coarse salt

 - tawwa ‘at mamakwa: stinging nettle, rosehip and rose petal tea